 Pianist Laura Leon: American Music At The Piano

-She collaborated with violinist Colin Jacobsen for Morton Gould's Suite for Violin and Piano in honor of the composer-in attendance at Tilles Center-and also performed it with violinist Renee Jolles at the American Society for Jewish Music's Music In Our Time.
+She has collaborated with violinist Colin Jacobson, including at Tilles Center with Morton Gould's Suite for Violin and Piano, honoring the composer; and the Suite with violinist Renee Jolles at an American Society for Jewish Music in our Time.

-Her Heifer International Bee Day program included film composer Mark Isham's special piano arrangement from his film score "The Secret Life of Bees-Suite for Piano."
-She premiered Steven Rosenhaus' Matilda Variations at the NY Australian Consulate, composed in honor of Australia for the concert.
+Her program to help support Heifer International's International Bee Day included film composer Mark Isham's one-time piano arrangement from his film score "The Secret Life of Bees-Suite for Piano."
+She commissioned and premiered Steven Rosenhaus' Matilda Variations at the NY Australian Consulate, in honor of Australia.

-Her discography includes Morning Music: Piano Works by Peter Schickele and P.D.Q.
-Bach, Leo Kraft's Music for a Day.
 Laura was music director for the 2003 Emmy-award winning documentary The Hidden Life: The Story of the Sisters of St. Mary, produced and directed by Suzy Schechtman, broadcast on PBS.
-Her recording on the video The Household Moose is heard alongside Peter Schickele speaking about his autobiographical solo piano work, and his brother David Schickele's charming, free-spirited drawings-which illustrated the pages of the score.

-She collaborated with friend and award-winning NY photographer Barry Rosenthal for the live premiere of Found in Nature: Visualizing a Photographer's Compositions (2008) by Leo Kraft, with digital animator David Tennet at Yamaha's NY Piano Salon; followed by Queens College's lecture Two Places: NY and Prague, in conjunction with Czech artist Anna Matoushkova's exhibition, and Place-Homage to Leo Kraft at the Mannes School of Music.
-PRO.JECT by Steven Rosenhaus was a 3-day free live event with photographers Rosenthal and Eric Jacobson and backdrop designer Sandro LeFerla.
+Her multimedia collaborations include award-winning NY photographer Barry Rosenthal for the premiere of Found in Nature: Visualizing a Photographer's Compositions by Leo Kraft, with digital animator David Tennet at Yamaha's NY Piano Salon; followed by its performances at Queens College's Two Places: NY and Prague in conjunction with Czech artist Anna Matoushkova's exhibition Place-Homage to Leo Kraft and Mannes College of Music; PRO.JECT was a 3-day event with composer Steven Rosenhaus, photographers Barry Rosenthal and Eric Jacobson and backdrop designer Sandro LeFerla.

-Laura performed Hugo Weisgall's acclaimed Yiddish song cycle The Golden Peacock with the late soprano Judith Raskin at Queens College, soprano Ena Freeman at ASJM's Music In Our Time, and soprano Emily Duncan-Brown at the Center for Jewish History's International Symposium Imagination and Catastrophe: Art and the Aftermath of Genocide.
+Laura has given numerous performances of Hugo Weisgall's heralded Yiddish song cycle The Golden Peacock including the late soprano Judith Raskin at Queens College, soprano Ena Freeman at the ASJM's Music In Our Time, and soprano Emily Duncan-Brown at the Center for Jewish History's International Symposium Imagination and Catastrophe: Art and the Aftermath of Genocide.

-Laura maintains a strong connection to 20th century American composers who set the "compass" for composition today.
-She received an Ed.D. in Music and Music Education from Teachers College, Columbia University.
-Her dissertation was "A Study, Analysis and Performance of the Songs and Song Cycles for Voice and Piano by Hugo Weisgall," considered one of America's most important 20th century opera composers.
+Laura maintains a strong connection to 20th century American composers who set the compass for composition today.
+She received an Ed.D. in Music and Music Education from Teachers College, Columbia University for her disseration on songs and song cycles of Hugo Weisgall, one of America's most important 20th century opera composers.